 - Thinking in Pictures (by Temple Grandin)

-In this unprecedented book, Grandin writes from the dual perspectives of a scientist and a person with autism.
+In this unprecedented book(Link is external), Grandin writes from the dual perspectives of a scientist and a person with autism.
 She tells us how she managed to breach the boundaries of autism to function in the outside world.
 What emerges is the document of an extraordinary human being, one who gracefully bridges the gulf between her condition and our own while shedding light on our common identity.

 - How Can I Talk If My Lips Don't Move: Inside My Autistic Mind (by Tito Rajarshi Mukhopadhyay)